tenable/terrascan-action/README.md

 If this variable is included, the scan will show violations with additional details (Rule Name/ID, Resource Name/Type, Violation Category)

 ### `find_vulnerabilities`
-If this variable is included, the scan will display vulnerabilities for Docker images present in the IaC files being scanned.
+If provided, the scan output will display vulnerabilities for Docker images present in the IaC files.

+### `scm_token`
+If provided, Terrascan will use the provided access token to retrieve private repositories from your source code management system.

 ## Example usage